BigBahss/vscode-cmantic/docs/index.md

 ## **Planned Features**

 The list of planned features/ideas can be found [here]({{ site.url }}/vscode-cmantic/issues-feedback/#planned-features-and-improvements).
-Feel free recommend ideas for new features/functionalities via opening an [Issue](https://github.com/BigBahss/vscode-cmantic/issues) on Github.
+Feel free recommend ideas for new features/functionalities by opening an [Issue](https://github.com/BigBahss/vscode-cmantic/issues) on Github.
 If you'd like to contribute, feel free to open a pull-request.

 ## **License**